late to the party album rollout

 -14% retention rate -10% impressions +30% comments + shares

-Action: return to live event & party branded content
+Action: shift back to live event & party branded content

 Supporting brand content

-Brand motifs: emo aesthetic, shaggy hair moon pendant, red/gold/b&w, bold typography, electric guitar
+Brand motifs: emo y2k boyband aesthetic, shaggy hair, moon pendant, red/gold/b&w, bold typography and contrasts, feature guitar heavily

 Top performing post